ryandkuster/readsynth/README.md

 ![fragment_distribution](resources/images/_read_distributions.png)

 ## what makes readsynth different?
-The preparation of DNA sequencing libraries include many variables which influence the frequency of a given read, including restriction enzyme site frequency in the sample genome(s), enzyme digestion efficiency, size-selection, as well as PCR bias based on DNA fragment length.
-Readsynth allows users to control common sources of variability introduced in typical enzymatic library preparations (e.g. RADseq, ddRADseq, GBS, etc.).
+The preparation of DNA sequencing libraries include many variables which influence the frequency of a given read, including restriction enzyme site frequency in a taxa-dependent manner, enzyme digestion efficiency, size-selection, as well as the resulting biases caused by preferential DNA fragment length.
+Readsynth allows users to control common sources of variability introduced in typical enzymatic library preparations.

 ## requirements
-To begin using readsynth for the first time, change to the src directory and run:
+To begin using readsynth for the first time, change to "src" within the readsynth directory and run:
 ```
 make apply_error
 ```